hameed0380/Final-Year-Project/Diary.md

 # Week 13-19
 Created a survey of optimisation methods and compared them as well as examining their strentghs and weaknesses.
 Improved different aspects of the report such as the introduction and the abstract.

-1. Create a survey and distribute it.
+1. Create a survey
 2. Keeping working to try to expand the project I am between the idea of incorporating other CSP or solving Constraint optimisation itself.
 3. Add more sections to the report.

+# Week 20-26
+Added a bit more to my reports and improved them a bit.
+Also working on different CSP problems and aim to upload them some time next week.
+This will help futher my understand and build my knowledge.